All our trainers, assistants and support staff are signed up to,

 can't change the past, but you can

 influence the future!"
-As a consultant
+She believes

 that learning should be fun and that, because the activities learned should be